Magnetization Step in Spatially Distorted Heisenberg Kagome Antiferromagnets

-In this letter, to shed light on the origin of the unconventional steps observed in volborthite, we calculate the magnetization curve in the antiferromagnetic classical Heisenberg model on the spatially distorted {\kagome} lattice by using MC method.
-In our viewpoint, structural distortion, which inevitably exists in volborthite~\cite{JPSJ.70.3377}, is a key to explain the magnetization step.
+In this Letter, to shed light on the origin of the unconventional steps observed in volborthite, we calculate the magnetization curve in the antiferromagnetic classical Heisenberg model on the spatially distorted kagom\'{e} lattice by using the MC method.
+In our viewpoint, structural distortion, which inevitably exists in volborthite~\cite{JPSJ.70.3377}, holds the key to understanding the magnetization step.
 This structural distortion induces a spatial anisotropy in exchange interactions.
-Therefore, as a simple model, we employ an anisotropic ($J_1$-$J_2$) {\kagome} Heisenberg model to describe the magnetization process observed in volborthite.
+Therefore, as a simple model, we employ an anisotropic ($J_1$-$J_2$) kagom\'{e} Heisenberg model to describe the magnetization process observed in volborthite.
 We find distortion-induced first-order phase transitions at low temperatures and low magnetic fields.
-In the vicinity of this first-order phase transition, step-like behaviors of the magnetization curve are found and spin structure factors change drastically between coplanar and non-coplanar structures.
-We also determine the $h$-$T$ phase diagram for the spatially anisotropic {\kagome} Heisenberg model.
+In the vicinity of this first-order phase transition, step-like behaviors of the magnetization curve are found and spin structure factors change drastically from local $120^{\circ}$ structures to spin-flopped structures.
+We also determine the $h$-$T$ phase diagram for the spatially anisotropic kagom\'{e} Heisenberg model.

 Our model Hamiltonian is defined in the form